itdxer/neupy/site/docs/quickstart.rst

     >>> target = target_scaler.fit_transform(target.reshape((-1, 1))
     >>> target = target.todense()

-Next we need to divide ataset into two parts: train and test.
+Next we need to divide dataset into two parts: train and test.
 Regarding `The MNIST Database <http://yann.lecun.com/exdb/mnist/>`_ page we wil use 60,000 samples for training and 10,000 for test.